 What tween or younger teen has not lobbied their parent to get a smart phone or other hot gadget (Hello, iPad)?

 But, experts caution that parents should not rush in.
-Though they’re often marketed as such, these devices are not toys—and it’s important to wait until your child is mature enough to use them responsibly.
+Though they’re often marketed as such, these devices are not toys.
+It’s important to wait until your child is mature enough to use them responsibly.

 This is especially true when it comes to smart phones, which allow users to access to the entire Internet.
 “I don’t know why younger users need to have any Internet on their phone,” says Tracy Rush, an Austin, Texas mom, who moderates a message board at iVillage.com where she regularly hears from parents grappling with their children’s technology use.

 Duffy agrees.
-“Eleven- and 12-year-olds don’t get the power of the tool and can get themselves into real trouble.”
-He advises that parents wait until at least high school to introduce a smart phone, while tweens and younger teens should make do with a more basic phone.
+“Eleven- and 12-year-olds don’t get the power of the tool.
+They can get themselves into real trouble.”
+He advises that parents wait until at least high school to introduce a smart phone.
+Tweens and younger teens should make do with a more basic phone.